Budgie Models No.236-2

 The revised model used the same body and base as the earlier Series 1 models (See Budgie No.236 Routemaster Bus) with the engine section being cast as part of the base.
 H.Seener asked for windows to be included and in fact paid for the tooling needed to make them.
 However the windows were difficult to fit so sometimes a model was sold without them.

-The Routemaster models were painted red like the real busses with silver trim on the grille and sometimes on the headlights.
+The Routemaster models were painted red like the real buses with silver trim on the grille and sometimes on the headlights.
 'London Transport' decals were added to the sides beneath the windows and individual decals put on the destination panels, the front one stating '9 Liverpool St Charing X Piccadilly' and the rear just '9 Piccadilly'.

 Several different advertisement decals and labels were used on the Series 2 Routemasters and these are listed below.
 The wheels were unpainted metal with black treaded tyres and these remained unchanged throughout the life of the model.